ddlamb2000/clairgrid/README.md

 2007 - Project factory (https://sourceforge.net/projects/projectfactory/).
 As an open source project for project management, Factory lets you organize actors in teams, define projects, create version-based plans, generate forecast calendars and track statuses.
 Small and stand alone, it runs on every system with Java.

 2012 - Prototype using Ruby on Rails and sqlite3 .
-First attenpt to make somthing entirely generic and dynamic.
+First attempt to make somthing entirely generic and dynamic.
 The implementation of row-level security came very late and turned to be impossible to make.

 2022 - Prototype using Docker, Go, Go-gin, React and Postgreqsl.
 Adopting Go was great, but React wasn't.
 The code for the UI was a mess.
 The traditional approach as a monolith was a mistake.